-The only outright cure for pre-eclampsia is delivery of the baby – this can be quite straight forward if in later weeks of the pregnancy, however if it is earlier in the pregnancy there is likely to be a lot of attempts to manage the symptoms until the baby is likely to be viable and healthy upon delivery.
-Blood pressure can be managed with anti-hypertension medication, and it is possible that doctors will suggest steroid injections to the mother which will speed up the development of the baby’s lungs as to lessen the ill effects of an earlier delivery.
-(While these injections are totally worth it for the healthy baby lungs, they do hurt like hell when they’re being administered).
+The only outright cure for pre-eclampsia is delivery of the baby.
+This can be quite straight forward if in later weeks of the pregnancy.
+However, if it is earlier in the pregnancy there is likely to be a lot of attempts to manage the symptoms until the baby is likely to be viable and healthy upon delivery.
+Anti-hypertension medication can be used to manage blood pressure.
+It is possible that doctors will suggest steroid injections to the mother which will speed up the development of the baby’s lungs as to lessen the ill effects of an earlier delivery.
+(These injections are totally worth it for the healthy baby lungs, but they do hurt like hell when they’re being administered).

 If they feel you are at risk of seizure, your medical team will give you magnesium sulphate.
 This also protects baby from ill effects on the brain from being born early.

 A diagnosis of pre-eclampsia will mean a much more managed birth.
 It is unlikely that any plans for a home birth will be recommended by your medical team.
 However, they will work with you to ensure that your baby is delivered safely and that both mother and baby are protected.

 Pre-eclampsia can prevent the placenta from receiving enough blood.
 This can cause your baby to be born very small.
 It is also one of the leading causes of premature births.
 The complications that can follow include learning disabilities, epilepsy, cerebral palsy, hearing and vision problems.